iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 ## Backstory

 Nextcloud offers self-hosted online file storage services.
 Files stored on Nextcloud server can be shared among multiple users with different levels of access permissions.
 Nextcloud is being used in banking and financial organizations to control business needs.
-It enables customers and bank employees collaborate by make their data available anywhere through efficient file sharing workflows while keeping customer intelligence in-house.
+It enables customers and bank employees collaborate by making their data available anywhere through efficient file sharing workflows while keeping customer intelligence in-house.

 ## Essential Data Flows: Use Cases & Misuse Cases